 What Is The “New Normal”?

 No one is 100% sure what the “new normal” will be, but we can be certain that our previous way of life will be completely transformed.
-The way we travel, work, and socialise has changed so much it’s unlikely that we will go back to normal any time soon.
+The way we travel, operate, and socialise has changed so much it’s unlikely that we will go back to normal any time soon.

 Although restrictions have been lifted, people remain cautious and continue to upkeep a high level of sanitation.
 It already feels second nature to use hand sanitiser when entering and exiting public buildings so it makes sense that people will carry on with this kind of routine in their day-to-day life.

-In regards to returning to work, it is likely that a significant number of the population will choose to continue working at home in some capacity post-pandemic.
+In regards to returning to the office, it is likely that a significant number of the population will choose to continue working at home in some capacity post-pandemic.
 There is a trend in the number of businesses offering ‘hybrid’ ways of working to their employees that combine remote work and time in the office.

 Remote Work Is a Permanent Option